20 top Attractions in Copenhagen: explore the vibrant and exciting capital city of Denmark (Updated 2023)

 2. Town hall square, Rådhuspladsen

-One of the most frequented Copenhagen sights is the town hall or Radhuspladsen.
+One of the most frequented and top Copenhagen sights is the town hall or Radhuspladsen.
 The main square of Copenhagen is simply called Copenhagen town hall square or Rådhuspladsen.
 It is fashioned in an Italian Renaissance style with Danish influence that was popular during the timeframe of its build.
 On the main tower of the town hall is a large ornate world clock created by Jens Olsen, one of the pre-eminent clock markers who created one of the most accurate, large scale devices in the world.
 The façade of the main town hall is ornate with beautiful detailed craftsmanship created by local designers and craftsmen

 3. Tivoli Gardens

 Of all the places to visit in Copenhagen, Tivoli Gardens is one of the most popular attractions.
 This iconic Copenhagen attraction combines a fun adventure park with gardens and other fun local activities and colorful places to hang out in the historic district.
 This popular amusement park and local attractions is open all day into late at night when many locals and visitors come for entertainment.
 The amusement park located next to Copenhagen’s main train station was started in 1843 and quickly became the city’s fun pleasure garden for crazy rides, shows and attractive food venues.
 The park has evolved with current tastes to include more off the wall amusement rides, beautiful gardens, light shows and events to make this a fun attraction during the day time or late at night when the entire park is magically illuminated.
 The park draws in over 4 million visitors annually and is the most popular theme park in all of Scandinavia.
 For more information on events and activities in the park, you can visit the Tivoli website here.

 **Get your entry to the Tivoli Gardens in advanced here to avoid the lines from this attraction

 Entry to the Tivoli Gardens at night